skhabiri/skhabiri.github.io/_posts/2021-01-12-Sketch Classification With Neural Networks.md

 comments: false
 ---

-We are going to use TensorFlow Keras & a sample of the [Quickdraw dataset](https://github.com/googlecreativelab/quickdraw-dataset) to build a sketch classification model.
+We are going to use TensorFlow Keras and a sample of the [Quickdraw dataset](https://github.com/googlecreativelab/quickdraw-dataset) to build a sketch classification model.
 The dataset has been sampled to only 10 classes and 10000 observations per class.
 We will build a baseline classification model then run a few experiments with different optimizers and learning rates.

 ### Load dataset
 Our data is in Numpy's compressed array (npz) format.
 We need to load it from a url address.
 First, we need to import the following modules.